root-project/web/manual/root_classes_data_types_and_global_variables/index.md

 ### gRandom

 `gRandom` is a pointer to the current random number generator.
-By default, it points to a [TRandom3](https://root.cern/doc/master/classTRandom3.html) object.
+By default, it points to a {% include ref class="TRandom3" %} object.
 The following basic random distributions are provided:

 -   `Rndm()` or `Uniform(min,max)`